 Conclusion

-Inventory discrepancies occur when there is a mismatch between recorded stock and actual stock, which disrupts business operations and reduces profitability.
-Identifying and addressing these gaps is critical to ensuring smooth workflows and accurate reporting.
+Inventory discrepancies occur when recorded stock and actual stock do not match, disrupting business operations and reducing profitability.
+Identifying and addressing these gaps consistently is critical to ensuring smooth workflows, reliable reporting, and sustained customer satisfaction.

 Question About Inventory Discrepancy